Black Life in Bellevue: Documenting African American Cultural Landscape Along the Chesapeake Bay

-The materials generated through these exercises will be used to create history exhibits and public programming for the Bellevue Passage Museum, as well as serving as resources for heritage tourism in the area.
-In addition to these outcomes, field school exercises will contribute to the design of a web-based presence for the museum and the community’s wider history, along with providing greater vision for how such documentary work can facilitate cultural conservation and community identity in Bellevue.
+The materials generated through these exercises were used to create history exhibits and public programming for the Bellevue Passage Museum, as well as serving as resources for heritage tourism in the area.
+In addition to these outcomes, field school exercises contributed to the design of a web-based presence for the museum and the community’s wider history, along with providing greater vision for how such documentary work can facilitate cultural conservation and community identity in Bellevue.

 About the Program

 This field school was inspired by the Bellevue community’s commitment to its African American history and the curatorial vision of longtime resident Colonel William DeShields, U.S. Army-retired.
 His lifetime commitment to collecting Bellevue’s historical materials highlights the power of community-driven initiatives and underscores why the curatorial care of the historical landscape is critical in advancing a fuller understanding of the places and spaces that animated Bellevue’s African American life.

 Led by field school co-directors Michael Chiarappa, Ph.D. and Janet Sheridan, M.A.